joyangelai/Capstone-Project/README.md

 # 📈 Data Science Project: LendingClub Loan Defaulters Prediction

-This repository contains the core components of the project focused on [predicting loan defaulters using historical lending data].
+This repository contains the core components of the project focused on predicting loan defaulters using historical lending data.

 ## 📂 Repository Contents